sky-458/sql--fraud-detection/README.md

-# sql--fraud-detection
-Fraud detection on credit card transactions using SQL.
-Real-world use cases implemented with rule-based logic.
 # SQL-Based Credit Card Fraud Detection

 This project detects suspicious patterns in real-world credit card transaction data using pure SQL logic.
 No Python, no ML — just scalable queries that simulate how analysts at banks and fintechs find fraud.